-Ground-breaking new policy will see the government fast-track the building of thousands of affordable homes on publicly owned land.
+A groundbreaking new policy will expedite the construction of thousands of affordable homes on publicly owned land.

-This will lead to quality homes built at a faster rate with smaller building firms – currently unable to take on big projects – able to get building on government sites where planning permission is already in place.
+This will result in more quality homes being built at a faster rate, with smaller construction firms – which are currently unable to take on large projects – able to build on government sites where planning permission is already in place.

-The first wave of up to 13,000 will start on 4 sites outside of London in 2016 – up to 40% of which will be affordable’starter’ homes.
-This approach will also be used in at the Old Oak Common site in north-west London.
+The first wave of up to 13,000 homes will begin in 2016 on four sites outside of London, with up to 40% of them being affordable’starter’ homes.
+This method will be used at the Old Oak Common site in north-west London as well.

-The government has also announced a £1.2bn starter home fund to prepare brownfield sites for new homes.
-This will fast-track the creation of at least 30,000 new starter homes and up to 30,000 market homes on 500 new sites by 2020 – helping deliver the commitment to create 200,000 starter homes over the next 5 years.
+In addition, the government has announced a £1.2 billion starter home fund to prepare brownfield sites for new homes.
+This will expedite the construction of at least 30,000 new starter homes and up to 30,000 market homes on 500 new sites by 2020, assisting in the achievement of the commitment to build 200,000 starter homes over the next five years.

-The government believes the new investment will help kick-start regeneration and secure planning permission in urban areas – renovating disused or under-occupied urban sites so builders can get to work without any delays.
+The government believes the new investment will help kick-start urban regeneration and secure planning permission – renovating vacant or underutilised urban sites so builders can get to work quickly.

-Prime Minister David Cameron said: “This government was elected to deliver security and opportunity – whatever stage of life you’re at.
-Nothing is more important to achieving that than ensuring hard-working people can buy affordable homes.
+“This government was elected to deliver security and opportunity – whatever stage of life you’re at,” Prime Minister David Cameron said.
+Nothing is more important than ensuring that hardworking people can afford to buy a home.

-“Today’s package signals a huge shift in government policy.
-Nothing like this has been done on this scale in 3 decades – government rolling its sleeves up and directly getting homes built.
+“Today’s package represents a significant shift in government policy.”
+Nothing on this scale has been done in three decades – the government getting its hands dirty and directly building houses.

 “Backed up with a further £1.2 billion to get homes built on brownfield sites, it shows we will do everything we can to get Britain building and let more people have the security that comes with a home of their own.”

-Communities Secretary Greg Clark said: “We’re pulling out all the stops to keep the country building with a clear ambition to deliver a million homes by 2020 and support hard-working people into home ownership.
+“We’re pulling out all the stops to keep the country building, with a clear ambition to deliver a million homes by 2020 and support hardworking people into home ownership,” Communities Secretary Greg Clark said.

-“The government will directly commission small and up-and-coming companies to build thousands of new homes on sites right across the country under today’s radical new approach.”
+“The government will directly commission small and emerging companies to build thousands of new homes on sites across the country under today’s radical new approach.”

-“This, and the £1.2billion new starter homes fund, will help thousands of people to realise their dream of owning their own home.
+“This, along with the £1.2 billion new starter homes fund, will assist thousands of people in realising their dream of owning their own home.”

-“Currently the top 8 house builders provide 50% of new homes.
-The direct commissioning approach will support smaller builders and new entrants who are ready to build but lack the resources and access to land.”
+“At the moment, the top eight home builders provide half of all new homes.”
+The direct commissioning approach will benefit smaller builders and new entrants who are ready to build but lack the necessary resources and land access.”

-The pilot for direct commissioning on publicly owned land will start in 5 sites:
+The direct commissioning pilot on publicly owned land will begin in five locations:

-Connaught Barracks in Dover Northstowe in Cambridgeshire Lower Graylingwell in Chichester Daedelus on Waterfront in Gosport
+Dover Northstowe in Cambridgeshire’s Connaught Barracks Chichester’s Lower Graylingwell Gosport’s Daedelus on the Waterfront

-Brian Berry, chief executive of the Federation of Master Builders (FMB), said: “When it comes to building new homes, the availability of small sites is the single biggest barrier to SME house builders increasing their output.
+“When it comes to building new homes, the availability of small sites is the single biggest barrier to SME house builders increasing their output,” said Brian Berry, chief executive of the Federation of Master Builders (FMB).

-“Any measures that the government can introduce that will increase the number of small sites suitable for SME house builders will help address the housing shortfall.
+“Anything the government can do to increase the number of small sites suitable for SME house builders will help address the housing shortage.”

 “It is also encouraging that the majority of these sites will already have planning permission in place as obtaining permission is all-too-often a lengthy and protracted process – avoiding this time delay should help house builders increase their supply much more quickly.”

-Jeremy Blackburn, head of policy at the Royal Institution of Chartered Surveyors (RICS), said: “This government has already introduced a great many initiatives that we believe will slow current high rates of house-price growth.
-Today’s announcements will further help to bring much-needed new developments swiftly to market.”
+“This government has already introduced a great many initiatives that we believe will slow current high rates of house-price growth,” said Jeremy Blackburn, head of policy at the Royal Institution of Chartered Surveyors (RICS).
+Today’s announcements will aid in bringing much-needed new developments to market as soon as possible.”